johnobriendev/blogAPI/README.md

 DELETE /posts/:id: Delete a blog post (protected).

-POST /posts/:id/comments: Add a comment to a blog post.
+POST /comments: Add a comment to a blog post.

 DELETE /comments/:id: Delete a comment (protected).

+GET /comments/post/:postId Get all comments for a post
 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.